creek-service/creek-system-test-gradle-plugin/README.md

 *Dependencies:* none.
 Users of this task should make the task dependent on the tasks the build the docker images under test.
 *Dependants:* `check`

-The `systemTest` task executes any system tests found in the project.
+The `systemTest` task executes any system tests found in the project, by default under the `src/system-test` directory.

 Aside from the customisations possible using the [`systemTest` extension](#system-test-extension), the task accepts the following command line options:

-* `--verification-timeout-seconds`: (default: 60) the number of seconds the system test executor will wait for an expectation to be met.
+* `--verification-timeout-seconds=NUM`: (default: 60) the number of seconds the system test executor will wait for an expectation to be met.
 Increasing the timeout will allow slow systems to be checked, at the expense of slower test execution.
-* `--include-suites`: (default: all) set a regular expression that can be used to filter which test suites to include.
+* `--include-suites=PATTERN`: (default: all) set a regular expression that can be used to filter which test suites to include.
    The relative path to a test suite must match the regular expression for it to be included.
-* `--extra-argument`: (default: none) allows the passing of additional arguments to the test executor.
+* `--extra-argument=ARG[=VALUE]`: (default: none) allows the passing of additional arguments to the test executor.
   This can be useful, for example, to pass options to a newer version of the executor, which the plugin does not yet support.
+* `--debug-service=NAME`: (default: none) the `NAME` of a service to debug when the system tests run.
+  See [debugging system tests][debug-system-test] for more info.
+* `--debug-service-instance=NAME`: (default: none) the `NAME` of a service instance to debug when the system tests run.
+  See [debugging system tests][debug-system-test] for more info.

 For example:
 ```bash